ffund/ml-notebooks/notebooks/6-knn-voter-classification-hw.md

 ::: {.cell .markdown}

 In a text cell, discuss the features you chose to include.

-Also, show the summary statistics of number of non-missing values per row, and discuss - do you have a reasonable number of features for all survey versions?
+Also show, for each version of the survey (1, 2, 3, 4, 5), which of the features you included are on that survey?

 :::

 ::: {.cell .markdown}
-### Feature selection or feature weighting
+### Feature weighting
 :::